Decentralized Affine Transformation for Scalable and Safe Multi-Agent Aerial Coordination: Introduction

 The corresponding author has extensively investigated the concept of decentralized AT over the past decade \cite{rastgoftar2021safe, rastgoftar2022integration, rastgoftar2021scalable}.
 Inspired by the principles of continuum mechanics, AT has also been referred to as a \textit{homogeneous transformation} in previous work, characterized by a Jacobian matrix and a rigid-body translation.
 By applying the polar decomposition of the Jacobian matrix into rotation, shear deformation, and axial deformation, formal guarantees for agent containment and inter-agent collision avoidance are provided by constraining the axial deformation of the homogeneous transformation \cite{rastgoftar2021safe, rastgoftar2021scalable}.

-Similar to containment control, AT can also be implemented within a decentralized leader–follower framework.
+Similar to containment control, AT can also be implemented within a decentralized leader--follower framework.
 Unlike traditional methods, however, AT explicitly characterizes safety and guarantees collision avoidance, while remaining inherently scalable to large numbers of agents through purely local communication.
-In particular, AT in $\mathbb{R}^n$ can be formulated as a decentralized leader–follower problem, where the trajectories of $n+1$ leaders positioned at the vertices of an $n$-D simplex are tracked and adopted by the followers.
+In particular, AT in $\mathbb{R}^n$ can be formulated as a decentralized leader--follower problem, where the trajectories of $n+1$ leaders positioned at the vertices of an $n$-D simplex are tracked and adopted by the followers.
 Thus, AT reduces to a leader path-planning problem that has been effectively addressed using classical optimal control \cite{rastgoftar2018cooperative}, A* search \cite{rastgoftar2022integration, rastgoftar2021scalable}, and particle swarm optimization \cite{liang2019multi}.

-While Control Barrier Functions (CBFs) have emerged as the predominant approach for inter-agent collision avoidance, their application in large-scale multi-agent coordination remains limited due to scalability challenges—since the number of pairwise constraints grows quadratically with the total number of agents—and frequent infeasibility issues \cite{wang2017safety, xiao2021cbf, xu2022feasible, xu2020constrained}.
+Pairwise collision-avoidance constraints grow quadratically with the number of agents and can become infeasible in large teams.
 In contrast, decentralized AT enforces safety for an arbitrary number of agents in a computationally efficient manner, as a large population of followers can acquire the desired AT solely through local communication at minimal computational cost.

-Centralized AT—where each agent is provided with the desired trajectories defined by an AT—has been experimentally validated in \cite{romano2019experimental, 10156556}.
+Centralized AT, where each agent is provided with the desired trajectories defined by an AT, has been experimentally validated in \cite{romano2019experimental, 10156556}.
 Decentralized AT was also explored in \cite{romano2019experimental}, under the restriction to uniform contraction; however, a comprehensive experimental validation has remained an open challenge.

+The present work differs from prior studies on affine or homogeneous transformation in three important ways.
+First, while earlier work primarily developed theoretical formulations or centralized implementations, this paper focuses on decentralized acquisition in which followers use only real-time measured neighbor positions and fixed communication weights.
+Second, although previous experimental studies considered restricted deformation patterns, the present work validates decentralized affine transformation under contraction, rigid-body motion, and non-uniform deformation in a physically constrained environment.
+Third, this paper explicitly connects the deformation parameters to a global collision-avoidance condition and evaluates the resulting safety margin using hardware flight data.
+Therefore, the contribution is not merely an experimental replication of prior AT methods, but a decentralized and safety-certified realization of affine coordination for aerial robotic teams.